Phil's not so old comms receivers

 Realistic DX-302 - More about this receiver when I get time to write it up.

-Boat anchor Communications Receivers in my collection
+Valve only Boat anchor Communications Receivers in my collection

 My collection of BoatAnchor Receivers include a Hammarlund Super Pro, two Marconi B28/CR100, a Hellicrafters Ultra High Frequency Receiver S27 and two AR7's with more than two sets of coil boxes.
 These are featured on other pages on this web site.
 I did have an AR8 that I "souped up", adding all the goodies like product detector, EF50 RF and IF valves, S meter and noise limiter.
 For some reason I gave this one away many years ago with the matching AT5 transmitter in mint condition.
 Would like to find another one just for old time sake.
 The B28 / CR100 and AR7's each have their own web page because they are "work in progress".